-In the last post, we discussed the introduction of benefit companies in British Columbia.
+In the last post we discussed the introduction of benefit companies in British Columbia.
 As a continuation of the discussion of this new legislative framework, this article will dive a little deeper into the legal requirements of setting up a benefit company.

-As was mentioned in an earlier post, benefit companies give social entrepreneurs the opportunity to structure their companies to consider the financial, social and environmental considerations of their decisions.
+Benefit companies give social entrepreneurs the opportunity to structure their companies to consider the financial, social and environmental considerations of their decisions.
 This legislative initiative is a step in the direction of creating more multifaceted and socially responsible corporate entities.

 So, how does a corporation become a benefit company?
-In addition to the inclusion of a benefit statement in the corporation’s notice of articles (see here – link), a benefit company must include in its articles a provision that specifies the public benefits to be promoted by the benefit company.
+In addition to the inclusion of a benefit statement in the corporation’s notice of articles, a benefit company must include in its articles a provision that specifies the public benefits to be promoted by the benefit company.
 The articles of a benefit company must also include a provision that specifies the public benefits to be promoted by the company and which sets out the commitment to conduct the benefit company’s business in a responsible and the commitment to promote the public benefits associate with conducting the business in such manner.